iTwin/bis-schemas/Domains/1-Common/Profiles/Profiles.remarks.md

 - `LegSlope` (if set):
   - must be greater or equal to zero
   - must be less than ninety degrees
-  - `HorizontalLegSlopeHeight` must be less or equal to half `VerticalLegInnerEdgeLength`
+  - `HorizontalLegSlopeHeight` must be less or equal to `VerticalLegInnerEdgeLength`
-  - `VerticalLegSlopeHeight` must be less or equal to half `HorizontalLegInnerEdgeLength`
+  - `VerticalLegSlopeHeight` must be less or equal to `HorizontalLegInnerEdgeLength`
+  - `HorizontalLegSlopeHeight` must be less or equal to double `Thickness`
+  - `VerticalLegSlopeHeight` must be less or equal to double `Thickness`

 ![LShape (only mandatory properties)](media/ProfilePictures/LShape1.png)
 ![LShape (all properties)](media/ProfilePictures/LShape2.png)